msavli/SloKJV/README.md

 ## *English*

+## The King James Version Bible (1769) translated from English to Slovenian language

 >Translation project **King James Version** Bible in to Slovenian language since May 2010 to May 2022.
 66 books have been translated.
 Since then, proofreading and corrections have been made.
 >